-The mission of the U of M Pain Consortium is to understand the mechanisms of various forms of pain with the ulitmate goal being improved treatments which bypass the addiction pathways.
+The U of MN Pain Consortium brings together researchers, clinicians, students and the broader community towards the shared goal of reducing the burden of pain through increased communication and collaboration in research and education.
+Within the Consortium collective, we strive to understand the mechanisms of various forms of pain with the ultimate goal being improved treatments which bypass the addiction pathways.

 The U of M Pain Consortium spans both collegiate and disciplinary boundaries at the University of Minnesota, including representation from the Medical School, the School of Dentistry, the College of Pharmacy, the College of Veterinary Medicine, the School of Public Health, and the College of Education and Human Development.
 The U of M Pain Consortium provides the pain faculty a vehicle for carrying out some of the objectives of the International Association for the Study of Pain on a local level, including: